altmp/altv-docs/articles/auto_reconnect.md

                 _timer.Stop();
                 return;
             }

             try
             {
                 await _httpClient.PostAsync(
                     $"http://127.0.0.1:{DebugPort}/reconnect",
-                    // Only needed when a password is set in the server.cfg, otherwise pass null instead of StringContent new StringContent("serverPassword")
+                    // Only needed when a password is set in the server.toml, otherwise pass null instead of StringContent new StringContent("serverPassword")
                 );
             }